tyler-cr/TyCrypt/README.md

 This branch will begin the implementation of adding 'std' and removing 'using namespace' throughout the code.

+5/10/22

+- Added new small file with two different strip functions for strings.
+Will implement into other cryptography functions soon.

 5/7/22

 - Added comments explaining each function